 - In Colorado, twig beetles are attracted to branches with southern and western exposure.
 Samples should come from this area of the tree, if possible.

 - Collect a sample from branches 2 to 4 inches in diameter.
 Cut the branch down.

 Take a strong bladed knife or drawknife, and cut or scrape away the bark.
-Now take the knife and carefully slice the tissue directly under the bark parallel to the surface, peeling away the layers.
-If dieback is caused by thousand cankers, you will see:
+Next, take the knife and carefully slice the tissue directly under the bark parallel to the surface, peeling away the layers.
+If die back is caused by thousand cankers, you will see: